 Planning Commissioner Training

 This course is a short introduction to your role as a planning official.
-It will introduce you to your duties and responsibilities as a planning official, as well as the groups you will be working with.
+The course introduces your duties and responsibilities as a planning official, as well as the groups you will be working with.

 In this course, we will introduce why ethics are a concern for all public officials.
 We look at how ethics governs a planning official’s duties and actions.
 By the end of this course, you will have a basic understanding of your ethical boundaries and responsibilities.